Rescue group says man who reported abandoned cats has recanted his story

-ALIX, Alta. — An animal rescue society says a man who reported 15 cats and kittens in plastic storage boxes on the side of an Alberta highway has recanted his story.
+ALIX, Alta. — An animal rescue group says a man who reported he’d found 15 cats and kittens in plastic storage boxes on the side of an Alberta highway has recanted his story, explaining he made up the tale because he couldn’t find anyone to take the animals.

-The Alberta Animal Rescue Crew Society says in a Facebook post that the man contacted them Friday night and told them the felines belonged to a family member who wasn’t able to care for them.

 “If we find that someone should be held responsible for causing distressed animals then we’ll lay charges,” Kobe said in an interview Saturday.